Delphinesigei/alx-zero_day/0x03-git/README.md

 echo "Practising" > README.md

-This change was made on github
+This change was made on github updated